This post may contain affiliate links. Please read our disclosure policy.

 Ginger Sauce

-• Start by preparing the ginger sauce: drain the cashews and transfer them to a high-speed blender.
-Add the water, fresh ginger, lime juice, garlic, salt, and cilantro.
-Blend on high for 20-30 seconds or until smooth and creamy.
+• Blend them.
+Add the water, fresh ginger, lime juice, garlic, and salt.
+Blend on high speed for 20-30 seconds or until smooth and creamy.
 Taste and adjust the saltiness to your liking.
-Feel free to add more cilantro or ginger to taste and blend again.
+Feel free to add more ginger to taste and blend again.

 Cauliflower Tempura

-• Working with one cauliflower floret at a time, dip it into the tempura batter (using a pair of chopsticks or a fork) and slightly shake it to remove the excess batter.
+• Deep fry.
 Immediately transfer to the oil and repeat with 3-4 more florets.
-Fry for about 1 minute or until golden brown.
-Remove the cauliflower tempura from the oil using a slotted spoon and transfer it to a plate lined with a kitchen paper towel to remove the excess oil.
+Fry for about 1 minute or until the florets are golden brown.
+Remove the cauliflower tempura from the oil using a slotted spoon and transfer it to a plate lined with kitchen paper towels to remove the excess oil.

 Notes